 This review aims to describe the current understanding of sleep disruption during and after critical illness, current strategies to measure sleep in the ICU, and provide an overview of interventions to improve the quality and quantity of sleep in this population.

-Methods
+LITERATURE SEARCH

 A narrative review of the literature was performed.
 Relevant articles were identified by searching Medline, Embase and the Cochrane database.
 Search terms included “intensive care unit”, “high dependency unit”, “critical illness”, “sleep”, “sleep disturbance”, “sleep deprivation”, “sleep-wake disorder”, and “sleep fragmentation”.
 Searches were limited to human adult subjects and English language articles.
 No restrictions on the date of publication were imposed.
 Abstracts were reviewed for relevance, and the reference list of these articles was searched for related articles.
 The full text of relevant articles was reviewed for inclusion.